arkypita/LaserGRBL/CONTRIBUTING.md

 # Welcome contibutors!
-First of all thanks to you and to all LaserGRBL contributor!
+First of all, thanks to all LaserGRBL contributor!

 ## Submit translation